jfo/blog/source/drafts/making-sounds.md

 }
 ```

-This one just beeps an A 440 for one second, and then waits for one second.
-Now
+This one just beeps an A 440 for one second, and then waits for one second so
+that we can hear when the notes stops and starts.
+This is very exciting,
+actually!
+Let's review what we have now:

+- A reliable way to produce discrete, variable pitches
+- for a defined amount of time.

+In other words:

+- a very simple
+- very shrill
+- monophonic (only one note at a time)
+- _musical instrument._

-we're getting somewhere... now we can make some music.
+Now we can make some music.

 There is no reason to hard code the length of the note, though, so lets change that function a little bit: